Initiative gegen die Todesstrafe e.V.

 Executions and death sentences

-Since the resumption of the death penalty in 1976, 1568 people have been executed in the U.S. In 2020, 17 executions were carried out; in 2021, there have been 11, 2022 had 18 executions, 2023 has 10 executions so far.
+Since the resumption of the death penalty in 1976, 1654 people have been executed in the U.S. In 2020, 17 executions were carried out; in 2021, there have been 11, 2022 had 18 executions, 2023 had 24 executions.
+In 2024 it has been 25, in 2025 47 executions.
 After peaking at 98 executions in 1999, the number of death sentences carried out declined significantly.

 The highest number of death sentences in the U.S., over 300 per year, was in the mid-1990s; since the beginning of the new millennium, the number of death sentences imposed each year has also declined significantly.